jakeajames/noNotch/README.md

 # Issues
 1. Doesn't show *while* opening the cover sheet
-2. Doesn't show in CC
+2. Shows way too much in CC
 3. Landscape apps will have two status bars

 # HOW TO INSTALL
-1. Buy iPhone X on 11.0-11.1.2
-2. Wait for ~~jailbreak~~ ~~substrate~~ Cydia or freaking use Electra
-3. Download noNotch.dylib and noNotch.plist and copy them to /bootstrap/Library/SBInject

-This will be on my new Cydia repo soon
+1. Get it off BigBoss or jakeashacks.com/cydia